opea-project/GenAIEval/evals/evaluation/agent_eval/TAG-Bench/README.md

 The hints are generated from the description files that come with the TAG-Bench dataset.
 The hints are simply the column descriptions provided in the dataset.
 They can be used by the SQL agent to improve performance.

 ## Launch your SQL agent
 You can create and launch your own SQL agent.
 Here we show an example of OPEA `sql_agent_llama`.
 Follow the steps below to launch OPEA `sql_agent_llama`.
-Run the commands in a second terminal, separate from the one where the interactive agent-eval container is running.
 1. Download OPEA GenAIComps repo
 ```bash
 cd $WORKDIR